OFS/opae-sdk/plugins/vfio/readme.md

 ```

 At this point, if this is the first VF created for the device, a
-sysfs node will be created for using function 1.
+sysfs node will be created for it using function 1.
 The new PCIe
 address will be `0000:ab:00.1`.
 If a driver claims this then it
 must be unbound from the device.
 ```shell